Ed O'Neill: 1987–2008: Married with Children and other roles

+The cast of Married... with Children in 1987.
+From left to right: Katey Sagal, O'Neill, David Faustino and Christina Applegate.

 In 1984, while playing the role of Lennie in a stage production of John Steinbeck's Of Mice and Men at Hartford Stage in Hartford, Connecticut, he was seen by a casting agent from the Fox television network and was asked to audition for the role of Al Bundy in Married... with Children, a proposed sitcom about a dysfunctional family living in Chicago.
-He won the part because, during the audition, he simply slumped his shoulders and sighed as he was about to walk through the front door of the home.
+He earned the role because during the audition, he slumped his shoulders and sighed as he was about to walk through the front door of the home.

 Married... with Children led off the first night of Fox's primetime lineup on April 5, 1987, concluding after 11 seasons on June 9, 1997.

-During this time O'Neill starred in several films, including the family films Dutch (1991) and Little Giants (1994).
+During this time, O'Neill starred in several films, including the family films Dutch (1991) and Little Giants (1994).
 He also had small parts in the comedy films Wayne's World (1992), and Wayne's World 2 (1993).
 He appeared as Relish the Troll King in The 10th Kingdom (2000).
 He took roles in the drama films Prefontaine (1997), The Spanish Prisoner (1997), and The Bone Collector (1999).

 O'Neill made a brief appearance on the comedy variety show In Living Color, playing the "Dirty Dozens" champion who defeats the challenger, played by Jamie Foxx in 1994.
-He also made a cameo on the sitcom 8 Simple Rules as the ex-boyfriend of Cate S. Hennessy (played by Katey Sagal, who portrayed O'Neill's wife Peggy Bundy on Married... with Children).
-He appeared in the movie The Adventures of Ford Fairlane with Andrew Dice Clay.
-During the mid-1990s, he had a string of appearances in commercials for 1-800-COLLECT.
+He also made a cameo on the sitcom 8 Simple Rules as the ex-boyfriend of Cate S. Hennessy (played by Katey Sagal, who portrayed Al Bundy's wife Peggy on Married... with Children).
+O'Neill also appeared in the movie The Adventures of Ford Fairlane with Andrew Dice Clay.
+In the mid-1990s, he had a string of appearances in commercials for 1-800-COLLECT.

 Law & Order franchise creator Dick Wolf cast O'Neill as Sergeant Joe Friday in his 2003 update of Jack Webb's long-running Dragnet media franchise.
 The series was canceled by ABC in its second season.
 O'Neill went on to appear as Pennsylvania Governor Eric Baker, a recurring character on the NBC political drama series The West Wing from 2004 to 2005.
 O'Neill also played Bill on HBO's television series John from Cincinnati.
 In 2008, O'Neill appeared in an advertisement for then-presidential candidate Barack Obama as "Al the Shoesalesman".
 In January 2009, O'Neill reunited with David Faustino (Bud Bundy from Married... with Children) for two episodes of Faustino's show Star-ving.
 O'Neill also appeared with the entire cast of Married... with Children again when they were honored at the 7th Annual TV Land Award show in 2009.